oracle/fmw-kubernetes/docs-source/content/oig/_index.md

 ### Current production release

-The current production release for the Oracle Identity Governance domain deployment on Kubernetes is [22.3.1](https://github.com/oracle/fmw-kubernetes/releases).
-This release uses the WebLogic Kubernetes Operator version 3.3.0.
+The current production release for the Oracle Identity Governance domain deployment on Kubernetes is [22.4.1](https://github.com/oracle/fmw-kubernetes/releases).
+This release uses the WebLogic Kubernetes Operator version 3.4.2.

-This release of the documentation can also be used for 3.1.X and 3.2.0 WebLogic Kubernetes Operator.
-For 3.0.X WebLogic Kubernetes Operator refer to [Version 21.4.1](https://oracle.github.io/fmw-kubernetes/21.4.1/oig/)
+For 3.3.X WebLogic Kubernetes Operator refer to [Version 22.3.1](https://oracle.github.io/fmw-kubernetes/22.3.1/oig/)

 ### Recent changes and known issues